tidalcycles/strudel/packages/webaudio/README.md

 # @strudel.cycles/webaudio

+**DEPRECATION NOTE**: This package is old and won't get any updates!
+The newer version goes by the name of [@strudel/webaudio](https://www.npmjs.com/package/@strudel/webaudio).

 This package contains helpers to make music with strudel and the Web Audio API.
 It is a thin binding to [superdough](https://www.npmjs.com/package/superdough).